WEEK 1 - Day 4

 Visioning (see Day 8 for more on this)

-A whole bunch of business related things I need to do daily (marketing, social media, content creation etc.)
+A whole bunch of business related things I need to do daily (marketing, selling, social media, content creation etc.)

 Inspiration (this means reading or listening to something that gives me new ideas)

 Healthy Food (for me, that currently means no sugar, nothing processed, no white flour, no milk products, no alcohol).
 On some days, I deliberately enjoy a piece of cake or a glass of wine, but the general tenor is to eat healthily.